What Cough Drops Are Safe While Breastfeeding? | Clear, Careful Choices

 Key Takeaways: What Cough Drops Are Safe While Breastfeeding?

-➤ Monitor baby’s reaction after you take any cough drop.
+Monitor baby’s reaction after you take any new cough or cold product.

 Frequently Asked Questions